pappitti/yourspreadsheetguy/README.md

 # Your Spreadsheet Guy

 This app is not actually processing any input from users (neither text nor files).
 It is just adding one component after the other.
+the app is live here : https://yourspreadsheetguy.vercel.app/

 ## Available Scripts